 - a.
-Tesla's contemporaries never profited from their inventions - b. all the patents have always been really safe - c. unlike some of his contemporaries, Tesla never profited from his inventions - d. financial backing of inventors was unimportant in the XX century vord/phrase fascinatin b. uninteresting g could best be repla c. ordinary aced by which d. captivat - 7.
-The underlined word/phrase turned down could best be replaced by which of the following: a. declined b. got rid of c. filed d. taken int co consideration 8.
-The underlined v a. time and again vord/phrase repeatedly b. not once - - 9.
-The underlined v a. although vord/phrase because o b. furthermore f could best be repla c. due to of the following: d. lest 10.
-The underlined a.
-And word/phrase But could b.
-Yet d best be replaced by c.
-While e following: d.
-If 11.
-The underlined a. start word/phrase began co b. continued ould best be replaced c. start the following: d. launch 12.
-The underlined a. prospering word/phrase thriving b. providing could best be replac c. tryin - of the following: d. plummeting 13.
-The underlined a. partly word/phrase primarily b. mainly - aced by which tically of the following: d. presumably 14.
-The underlined a. support word/phrase backing b. backbone could best be replac c. advi of the following: d. hindrance 15.
-The underlined word/phrase in no financial condition could best be replaced by which of the following: a. jobless b. careless c. fear less d. moneyless https://news.northwestern.edu/stories/2018/september/are-you-average-reserved-self-centered-or-a-role-model/
+Tesla's contemporaries never profited from their inventions - b. all the patents have always been really safe - c. unlike some of his contemporaries, Tesla never profited from his inventions - d. financial backing of inventors was unimportant in the XX century a. declined b. got rid of c. filed d. taken into consideration ------------- --------------- ---------- -----------------------------

+6. The underlined word/phrase fascinating could best be replaced by which of the following:a. fashionableb. uninterestingc. ordinaryd. captivating

+7. The underlined word/phrase turned down could best be replaced by which of the following:

+8. The underlined word/phrase repeatedly could best be replaced by which of the following: a. time and again b. not once c. from time to time d. every now and then

+9. The underlined word/phrase because of could best be replaced by which of the following:a. althoughb. furthermorec. due tod. lest

+10. The underlined word/phrase But could best be replaced by which of the following:a.
+Andb.
+Yetc.
+Whiled.
+If

+11. The underlined word/phrase began could best be replaced by which of the following:a. startb. continuedc. startedd. launch

+12. The underlined word/phrase thriving could best be replaced by which of the following:a. prosperingb. providingc. tryingd. plummeting

+13. The underlined word/phrase primarily could best be replaced by which of the following:a. partlyb. mainlyc. practicallyd. presumably

+14. The underlined word/phrase backing could best be replaced by which of the following:a. supportb. backbonec. adviced. hindrance https://news.northwestern.edu/stories/2018/september/are-you-average-reserved-self-centered-or-a-role-model/

+15. The underlined word/phrase in no financial condition could best be replaced by which of the following: a. jobless b. careless c. fearless d. moneyless